What are the side effects of chemo?

 changes in your nails

 loss of appetite

 in your hands and feet

-If any of these side effects become a problem for you, please talk to your doctor, nurse or care team to get the help you need.
+If any of these side effects become a problem for you, please talk to your doctor, nurse, care team or hauora provider to get the help you need.

 Most people do not get nausea or vomiting with this chemotherapy.
 Your health care team will provide you with medications to help prevent and control this.